ChrisCarleton/BottomTime-Core/docs/LogEntries.md

 		]
 	},
 	"weight": {
-		"amount": "Number: Amount of weight worn in kilograms.
-(Must be zero or more.)", "correctness": "String: Indication of how good the weight was.
+		"belt": "Number: Amount of weight worn on the weight belt (kilograms).", "integrated": "Number: Amount of weight worn in the BCD's integrated pockets (kilograms).", "backplate": "Number: Amount of weight worn in trim pockets or on the backplate (kilograms).", "ankles": "Number: Amount of weight worn on the ankles (kilograms).", "other": "Number: Amount of weight worn anywhere else - tank neck, clipped to BCD, etc. (kilograms).", "correctness": "String: Indication of how good the weight was.
 (One of 'good', 'too much' or 'too little')", "trim": "String: Indication of how good the trim was.
 (One of 'good', 'feet down' or 'feet up'.)"
 	},